squareops/road-to-devops/Level-1/README.md

 # LEVEL 1

-## This section has various modules which will help you to learn DevOps Jobs from scratch.
+## This section has various modules which will help you to learn DevOps Concepts from scratch.

 | Module |   Description  |
 |---------|----------------|